 Yong Mao has broad research experience in molecular biology, cell biology, biochemistry and microbiology.
 Having focused her academic and industrial research in extracellular matrix biology, Dr. Mao brings her expertise in tissue engineering and regenerative medicine to her new role at NJCBM.
 Her main areas of interest are cell-bioscaffold interaction; scaffold supported tissue regeneration, stem cell technology and antimicrobial activity of biomaterials.
 Currently, she leads multiple industrial research collaborations and manages the NJCBM biology laboratory.

-Visiting Research Scholar, New Jersey Center for Biomaterials
+Research Professor, New Jersey Center for Biomaterials

 PhD, Leicester Polytechnic

 Professor of Pharmaceutics, Ernest Mario College of Pharmacy, Rutgers, The State University of New Jersey

 Bozena Michniak’s research group focuses on biological membrane drug transport and delivery, involving principally topical and transdermal drug delivery.
 The main interest is the enhancement of drug permeation using chemical and physical techniques (iontophoresis, microneedles) as well as novel carriers (nanospheres).
 She also works on the tissue engineering of a full-thickness human skin equivalent, based on the co-culture of fibroblasts and keratinocytes using collagen and novel polymer meshes as dermal matrices.

 Sanjeeva Murthy has a broad background in materials science, biophysics and engineering, which he uses to develop and mine structure-property relationships with the goals of tailoring polymers for biomedical applications and studying interactions between cells and substrates at multiple length scales.
 His expertise includes use of x-ray crystallography for characterization of polymer surfaces, thin films, and interfaces in order to study cell growth and adhesion.